commschamp/comms_protocols_cpp_src/text/intro/challenges.md

 obviously differ.
-If initial implementation of the communication protocol hasn't properly separated the application level messages and wrapping transport data, it's going to be difficult, time consuming and error-prone to introduce a new Bluetooth I/O link.
+If initial implementation of the communication protocol hasn't properly separated the application level messages and wrapping transport data, it's going to be difficult, time consuming and error-prone to introduce a new communication channel via Bluetooth I/O link.